mu-ni/memo/bq/14principles.md

 Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.
 - tell me about a time when you are wrong
-  Actually, I didn't make serious mistake in my work, But I have learned some lessons just want to fix the specific bug asap, no UT old bugs appear again and again, biggest mistake I've ever made Now I pay more attention to UT, every function shoud have its own ut bofore merge to the main branch With complete UT, fix a bug, don't afraid at all.
-UT give you complete confidence
+  Actually, I didn't make serious mistake in my work, But I have learned some lessons S - just want to fix the specific bug asap, old bugs appear again and again T - avoid already fixed bugs happening again
+  A - UT, every function should have its own ut before merge to the main branch R - With complete UT, fix a bug, don't afraid at all.
+UT give us enough confidence

   some years ago.
 I haven't realized the importance of testing.(united tests) the result is, when I fix a but and merge the PR, another bug will be found soon